eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 before issuing a Wallet Unit or providing the qualified status to a Trust Service Provider.

-The  Wallets will need to be certified by CABs.
-QTSPs shall be audited regularly by CABs.
+The  Wallet Solutions will need to be certified by CABs.
+QTSPs will be audited regularly by CABs.

-The standards and schemes used by CABs to fulfil their tasks to certify Wallets are specified further, specifically in [Chapter 7](#7-security-and-data-protection) - Certification.
+The standards and schemes used by CABs to fulfil their tasks to certify Wallet Solutions are specified further, specifically in [Chapter 7](#7-security-and-data-protection) -
+Certification.

 ### 3.12 Supervisory Bodies

 For the Regulation, the supervisory bodies are important to review and ensure proper functioning of the Wallet Providers and other relevant actors.
-Supervisory Bodies should be created and appointed in the Member States.
-The Supervisory Bodies are to be notified to the Commission by the Member States.
+Supervisory Bodies will be created and appointed in the Member States.
+The Supervisory Bodies will be notified to the Commission by the Member States.

 ### 3.13 Device Manufacturers and Related Subsystems Providers